Eczema types: Contact dermatitis signs and symptoms

 Itchy skin (often intense)

-Rash (skin red, swollen, and hot)
+Rash (skin discolored, swollen, and hot)

-Excessively dry skin
+Excessively dry skin that may crack

 Hives (round welts on the skin that itch intensely)

 These pictures of contact dermatitis show you what this skin disease can look like.